 Extremely easy to have success with this air rifle straight out of the box.
 Safety automatically engaged when you cock the gun.
 Makes use of .177 caliber ammo.
-Provides muzzle velocity of 1000 fps.
-Scope (4 x 32) included with the gun.
-Works well for small sized game.
-Includes plenty of safety information.
+Provides muzzle velocity of 1,000 fps.
+4 x 32 scope included with the gun.
+Works well for small-size game.

 Will want to upgrade to a better scope.
 Loud.
 Air rifle may be too heavy for some users, causing inaccuracy.

 Good accuracy.
 Can shoot either BBs or pellets.
 Muzzle velocity up to 660 fps.
 Makes use of .177 caliber pellets.
 Contains numerous Picatinny rails for mounting accessories.
-Good option as a starter air rifle, as it's easy to use and has a low price.
 Includes built-in sights.